Marano di Napoli: Demographics

-Plenty of au pairs are hosted by warm families in order to make more and more people aware of the beauty Naples and its surroundings can offer, not to mention the personal enrichment brought about by this experience.

-Furthermore, the positive effects of the festival do not fade in few days, because MRSF Spots are constantly projected on the tube electronic screens, with the purpose of reminding people that Marano is no longer a city of crime, but a promise for the future.
+As of 2026, the population is 57,631, of which 48.5% are male, and 51.5% are female.
+Minors make up 17.0% of the population, and seniors make up 19.6%.

+Immigration

+As of 2025, immigrants make up 3.5% of the population.
+The 5 largest foreign countries of birth are Ukraine, Romania, Morocco, Ghana, and Bulgaria.

 Main sights

 Marano's main attraction is the so-called Mausoleo del Ciaurro, one of the most important Roman funerary edifice in Campania, dating to the 1st-2nd century AD.

 Another attraction is Torre Caracciolo which was built by the Aragonese.
 From its walls you can admire the Gulf of Naples and the Phlegraean Fields but it is currently privately owned.